Tfactor08/design-patterns/README.md

 ### Interpreter
 #### Overview
-Interpreter Pattern — traverse the AST and evaluate it (in general, it consists of both Parser and Interpreter). \
+Interpreter Pattern — traverse the AST and evaluate it.
+Usually, parsing and interpretation are combined, but parsing **is not** part of the pattern).
+Thus, Interpreter focuses only on evaluation of already parsed expressions.
+The opposite of the Interpreter pattern depends on the context \

-\
+todo: mention compilatoin as the opposite

+#### Implementation